Denisganga/Denisganga/README.md

 As a developer Denis, has fallen in love with the power of solving problems and being part of innovation.
 I'm passionate about the power of transforming lives through tech.
 I acquire skills in deep learning using PyTorch and creating web applications with Django, HTML,CSS and JS. you can view my personal portfolio [here] (https://denisngangaportfolio.netlify.app) you can also reach me out through my email at denisnganga16@gmail.com or even get in touch with me through social media platform i.e LinkedIn.
 Lets join hands and make the world a better place through tech.
+Thanks for visiting my profile.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/DenisNganga16) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/denis-nganga16)